Your Donors Are Online, so Your Planned Giving Website Needs to be Ready!

 - Illustrate donors, and “story-tell” why they gave.
 Donor stories can create second-time gifts and motivate others to give.
 Don’t expect all your prospects to read massive planned giving content – present them with compelling stories about why their peers gave, as well as how.
 Donor stories not only give your prospects people to identify with, they also give you the chance to be warm and fuzzy.
 A client of ours has a photo of three donors online: two older women and a man holding a football.
 When you click through, you see their photo from 1949 cheerleading at a football game when they were young.
 Talk about creativity!
 Here are four ways to maximize a donor story (with a link to a questionnaire you can use).

-- Make your mission and vision clear on page 1!
+- Make your mission and vision clear on page 1 of your planned giving website!
 Then let your prospects know how easy it is to support your institution.

 - Place your photo, and possibly your bio, online.
 Your prospects will like to see who they are talking to.
 Are you a one-person shop?
 Get creative.
 If you’re the only fundraiser at an animal shelter, have a photo of Chloe (the cute little Yorkie) as your administrative assistant — and give her a phone number and an email address as well!
 It’s good to be corny; it motivates prospects to call.
 You can even place her on your 404 Error – Page Not Found so the “page not found” does not really look like a bad mistake.